 DVD/Blu-ray Drives: If you love physical media times are tough in the laptop world for you.
 Optical drives are virtually entirely gone, because all software and movies are downloadable, we continue to track down laptops with DVD drives, but it's a challenge these days.
 If you really need to read/write discs we strongly recommend leaving this off the wish list for your laptop and buying an external DVD drive.

 6. Don’t Skimp on Battery Life

-7. Plan a Budget
+7. Plan Based on Your Budget

-These days, you can buy a usable laptop for under $500, but if you can budget more, you'll get a system with better build quality, stronger performance and a better display.
+These days, you can buy a usable laptop for under $200, but if you can budget more, you'll get a system with better build quality, stronger performance and a better display.
 Here's what you can get for each price range.

 8. Mind the Brand

 Support is only part of what makes a notebook brand worth your money.
 You also have to consider how the manufacturer stacks up to the competition in terms of design, value and selection, review performance, and other criteria.
-In our 2014 Best and Worst Laptop Brands report, Apple placed first, followed by Lenovo and ASUS.

 Get our in-depth reviews, helpful tips, great deals, and the biggest news stories delivered to your inbox.